Metrics with Spring Boot, Prometheus and Grafana

 In Conclusion

 You have all the pieces in place to gather metrics from the Spring Boot app.
-In an upcoming blog we can go into creating custom metrics.
-I would also recommend searching the Grafana Dashboard repository for other reusable dashboards and install them (look for Kafka and Spring dashboards).
+In an upcoming blog, we can go into creating custom metrics.
+I would also recommend searching the Grafana Dashboard repository for other reusable dashboards and installing them (look for Kafka and Spring dashboards).